 Air Antilles Flight Delay and Cancellation Compensation

-Yurii Semikopenko
+Yurii Moskalenko

 Passenger Rights under EU Regulation 261/2004

-When flights are delayed or cancelled, airlines must offer you:
+When flights are delayed or cancelled, airlines must provide you:

-• Food and drinks
+• Meals and beverages;

-• Accommodation if you’re stranded overnight
+• Accommodation if you’re stranded overnight;

-• Two free phone calls, emails, or faxes
+• Two free phone calls, emails, or faxes.

-If you’re experiencing a significant delay or your flight is cancelled, you might also get:
+If you’re experiencing a significant delay or your flight is cancelled, you might also receive:

-• A refund
+• A refund;

-• Compensation to make up for the inconvenience
+• Compensation to make up for the trouble.

 Air Antilles Flight Delay Compensation

-Want to know exactly how much you could get?
-Check out the table below to see how much money you might get:
+Curious about exactly how much you could get?
+Check out the table below to see what compensation you could receive:

 Less than 3 hoursBetween 3-4 hoursOver 4 hoursDistance